Contact Us (323) 433-9967

 If you find yourself needing assistance in navigating employment law, reach out to us at Novian & Novian.
 With over 35 years of experience, we have consistently delivered first-tier legal services, rooted in understanding clients’ intricate business needs and personal concerns.
 We have some of the best attorneys in California to help you with guidance and representation.

-This post will provide you with a comprehensive breakdown of the costs involved in defending employment lawsuits.
-By understanding these expenses, along with the value of experienced legal representation, employers can make more informed decisions when faced with employment disputes.
+This post will provide a comprehensive breakdown of the costs of defending employment lawsuits.
+By understanding these expenses and the importance of experienced legal representation, employers can make more informed decisions when faced with employment disputes.

 Factors Influencing the Cost of Employment Defense